-All installed packages, from providers such as COCO/TEA, Aspen Properties, etc, are available in the Thermodynamic System Wizard (Figure 2-9).
-Select one of the packages and click the Finish button () in the upper right corner of the wizard in order to add the package as an External Thermodynamic System node under the Thermodynamics node.
+All installed packages, from providers such as COCO/TEA, Aspen Properties, and so on, are available in the Thermodynamic System Wizard (Figure 2-9).
+Select one of the packages and click the Finish button (\checkmark) in the upper right corner of the wizard in order to add the package as an External Thermodynamic System node under the Thermodynamics node.